Miracles are Made: A Real-Life Guide to Autism by Lynette Louise, eBook 2011; with < My Thoughts > by Sara Luker

 15% If you feel more regulated, more balanced, more comfortable in your body, it’s easier to learn.
 Changes in your brain lead to changes in how you experience your body, your ability to attend, and your desire to become more than what you already are.

-Changes in your brain lead to changes in everything the body interprets.
-Wigham, et al. (2015) tell us that “… low neurological threshold characteristics of poor registration and sensation seeking” can result in sensory processing interruptions.
+Wigham, S., Rodgers, J., et al. (2015) revealed that changes in your brain lead to changes in everything the body interprets.
+They tell us that, low neurological threshold characteristics of poor registration and sensation seeking” can result in sensory processing interruptions.
 The brain may misinterpret signals or sensations, therefore placing the person in an anxious state.

 16% Neurofeedback changes brains.